KhalilBellakrid/ledger-api-countervalue/README.md

 ```
 By default it will be served on `localhost` on `27017` port, if you want to specify different port, you can use `--port` to specify it.

+MongoDB backend is the default one right now.

 ## Using PostgreSQL
 ### Install PostgreSQL on MacOS
 Install package: